Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Answer

 - Low-level: `GestureDetector`; advanced: raw recognizers when competing gestures exist.
-- **Trade-offs:** Hit testing order matters in layered UI.
+- **What to watch for:** Hit testing order matters in layered UI.
-- **Real-world example:** Swipe actions on list tiles with proper arena resolution.
+- **Example:** Swipe actions on list tiles with proper arena resolution.

 ### Key takeaway